mbeddr/mps-platform-docs/src/doc/docs/aspects/dataflow.md

     Have a look at the data flow builders of ^^jetbrains.mps.baselanguage^^.
 You can also search for usages of
     {{ mps_url("@mps.DataFlowBuilderDeclaration") }} in general.

-!!! question "What other MPS related data-flow projects exist?"
+!!! question "What other MPS-related data-flow projects exist?"

     - MPS-DF is a data-flow extension for MPS (`com.mbeddr.mpsutil.dataflow`): [An Extensible Framework for Variable-precision Data-flow Analyses in MPS | Tamás Szabó](https://szabta89.github.io/projects/df.html)
     - [IncA](https://github.com/szabta89/IncA) is a program analysis framework.